DFKI-NLP/mt-testsuite/README.md

 ## Citation
 When using our data, please cite the following work:
 Vivien Macketanz, Eleftherios Avramidis, Aljoscha Burchardt, He Wang, Renlong Ai, Shushen Manakhimova, Ursula Strohriegel, Sebastian Möller and Hans Uszkoreit (2022).
 A Linguistically Motivated Test Suite to Semi-Automatically Evaluate German–English Machine Translation Output.
 In: Proceedings of the 13th Language Resources and Evaluation Conference (LREC).

+## License
+This data is distributed under the CC BY-NC-SA 4.0